The Inevitable Cycle

 After a few classes we ended up dropping.
 She wasn’t feeling it anymore and didn’t know why.

-She was a year older.
-She needed a new and interesting challenge.
-She was no longer psyched by the same goals and activities.
+She was a year older and needed a new and interesting challenge.
+My daughter was no longer psyched by the same goals and activities.

 The reason I recognized what was going on was because I had seen this happen at my very own school.
 A child signs up for Rock, Write and Record, ages 9-11.
 Comes in for year one at age 9 and is so psyched to be playing in a band.
 Then, that same child comes in year two at age 10, and finds him or herself bored, doing the same thing he or she did last year.